GijsTimmers/yamlradio/README.md

     sudo pip install argparse

 ## Adding other radio stations
-There's a dictionary in `radio.py`, called `zenderlijst`.
-You can edit this dictionary to add other radio stations.
-To have command-line access to these radio stations, be sure to add entries to Radio().zenderparser as well.
+There's a YAML file in this repository, called `zenders.yaml`.
+You can edit this file to add other radio stations.